timepp/advent-of-code-2023/README.md

 # Keep track of advent of code 2023

-All using typescript and executing with [deno](https://deno.land/) I feel it's pleasure to challenge myself with as less as code to solve the problem.
+All using typescript and executing with [deno](https://deno.land/) I feel it's a pleasure to challenge myself with as less as code (while, still in good readability) to solve the problem.

 ## javascript sweet tricks